-A research team in Saudi Arabia has created a low-consumption, energy-impacting alternative that could make use of modulated sunlight to replace traditional Wifi.
+A research team in Saudi Arabia has created a low consumption and energy impact alternative, which could use modulated sunlight to replace traditional Wifi.

 The binary sun

-These polarity changes in sunlight (perceivable and encodable by smartphone cameras, not the human eye) would be used a bit like the 1s and 0s in binary code.
-And, controlled by these intelligent windows, manage the flow of information now entrusted to Wifi.
+These changes in polarity of sunlight (perceivable and encoded by smartphone cameras, not the human eye) would be used a bit like 1s and 0s in binary code.
+And, regulated by these intelligent windows, manage the flow of information currently entrusted to Wifi.

 A turning point in terms of consumption.
 Importantly, while traditional Wifi routers use between 5 and 20 watts of electricity, DLS liquid crystal shutters use only 1 watt.
 An amount, scientists say, could be provided by a small solar panel.

-Smart windows and bright wifi: what about when the sun is not there?
+Smart windows and bright wifi: what about when the sun isn't out?

 As always when a search is in its infancy, even smart windows will face several challenges.
 Improvements needed before becoming a mass technology.
 First of all the transmission speed: Calculations indicate that in the current configuration form, Wifi made with the sun's rays could transmit data at a rate of 16 kilobits per second.
 It can be done much better.